Sakura and Snow

 * * * * *

 He woke slowly, drifting out of unconsciousness.
-It seemed as though he'd been dreaming, but the details all were vague.
-Still feeling a little muzzy-headed, he cracked his eyes open just a bit, letting the room swim into focus around him.
-The soft, steady glow of the overhead light was reassuring after...wait.
+It seemed as if he must have been dreaming, but the details were all vague.
+Still feeling a little muzzy-headed, he cracked his eyes open, letting the room swim into focus around him.
+The steady glow of the overhead light was reassuring after...wait.

 Light?

-He snapped alert immediately, lifted his head and started to get up, because it had been mid-afternoon when he'd fallen asleep, he remembered it, and he definitely hadn't been the one to turn on the light.
+He snapped alert immediately, lifted his head and started to get up, because it had been mid-afternoon when he'd fallen asleep, he remembered that clearly, and he definitely hadn't been the one to turn on the light.
 He looked around and--

 --was curled up in the chair across from him.